open-stage/blender-dmx-web/content/docs/Target.md

 ![image](../media/target.png)

-If the fixture has a pan and tilt, the Target and DMX from console or from the Programmer can interfere with the Target (DMX has priority).
-One can lock the fixtures in place, pointing to the Target by pressing the lock icon.
+If the fixture has a DMX controllable pan and tilt, the DMX from console or from the Programmer can interfere with the Target (DMX has priority).
+One can lock the fixtures in place, by pressing the lock icon.
 The lock icon is then also displayed in the Fixture list:

 ![image](../media/fixtures_locked.png)